Ripon: Transport

 The city was previously served by Ripon railway station on the Leeds-Northallerton Line that ran between Leeds and Northallerton.
 It was once part of the North Eastern Railway and then London & North Eastern Railway.
 The Ripon to Harrogate Line was closed in the 1960s as part of the Beeching cuts.
-Today much of the route of the line through the city is now a relief road and although the former station still stands, it is now surrounded by a new housing development.
+Today, much of the route of the line through the city is now a relief road and although the former station still stands, it is now surrounded by a new housing development.
 The issue remains a significant one in local politics and there are movements wanting to restore the line.
-Reports suggest the reopening of a line between Ripon and Harrogate would be economically viable, costing £40 million and could initially attract 1,200 passengers a day, rising to 2,700.
+Reports suggest the reopening of a line between Ripon and Harrogate would be economically viable, costing £40 million and initially attracting 1,200 passengers a day, rising to 2,700.

-By road Ripon is well connected; it is accessible from the north and south via the A1(M) motorway which connects to Ripon by the B6265.
-Ripon is accessible from the east and west via the A61 which is the main road running through the city.
+By road, Ripon is well connected; it is accessible from the north and south via the A1(M) motorway, which connects to Ripon by the B6265.
+Ripon is accessible from the east and west via the A61, the main road running through the city.

-Harrogate Bus Company's route 36 links the city to Harrogate and Leeds, and there are also regular bus routes to Boroughbridge, York, Thirsk, Northallerton, Leyburn, Richmond and others.
+Harrogate Bus Company's route 36 links the city to Harrogate and Leeds and there are also regular, albeit infrequent, bus services to Boroughbridge, York, Thirsk, Northallerton, Leyburn, Richmond and others.

-The Ripon Canal was proposed by John Smeaton in 1766, to connect the city centre to part of the River Ure; it was used for the transportation of coal from the Durham coalfields into the city.
-Although abandoned in 1956, a conservationist campaign saw it partly reopened in 1988, and fully in 1996.
+The Ripon Canal was proposed by John Smeaton in 1766, to connect the city centre to part of the River Ure; it was used for transporting coal from the Durham coalfields into the city.
+Although it was abandoned in 1956, a conservationist campaign saw it partly reopened in 1988 and fully in 1996.